STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-viewer/README.md

 Once a search has completed, the *Results* section displays its results.

-Use `<Up>/<Down>` to select from the resulting digitiser messages, and `<Left>/<Right>` to select the channel of of that message.
-Press `<Enter>` to plot the selected message and channel in the *Graph* pane.

-The *Graph* pane shows a terminal plot of the selected message and channel.
-Use the Arrow keys to pan the image, and `<+>/<->` to zoom in and out respectively.
-Details of the currently selected trace/eventlist and the pan location/zoom factor are shown in a Bar above the plot.
+The *Graph* pane shows a plot of the selected message and channel.
+Use the standard plotly controls to zoom in/pan/save the image.

 ## Search Parameters